ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==

+= v1.9.2 =
+* Make the errors available in the PHP variable `Postmark_Mail::$LAST_ERROR` if `wp_mail()` returns false, examine this variable to find out what happened.
+* When doing a test send, if an error occurs, it will be printed in the settings page header.

 = v1.9.1 =
 * Fix case where 'From' header is specified as a literal string, instead of in an associative array.